Holsworthy railway station

 Holsworthy was a railway station in Devon, England, on the now-closed railway line from Okehampton to Bude.
-It opened in 1879 to serve the market town of Holsworthy and closed in 1966, a victim of the Beeching Axe.
+It opened in 1879 to serve the market town Holsworthy and closed in 1966, a victim of the Beeching Axe.

 History

 Parliamentary authority to construct a line from Okehampton to Bude had first been obtained as far back as 1865 with the passing of the Bude Canal and Launceston Junction Railway Act (c.cclxiii).
 However, this scheme was never put into action and the construction powers lapsed.
 In 1873 new powers were obtained by the Devon and Cornwall Railway in the shape of the Devon and Cornwall Railway (Western Extensions) Act (c.cxii) which authorised a line from Meldon Junction to Holsworthy where a terminus was to be constructed; Bude was not, at the time, considered important enough to warrant its own station.
 In 1874 the Devon and Cornwall Railway was purchased by the London and South Western Railway (LSWR), commencing construction on the line the following year.